Spain upbeat on finding replacement for departing Nissan, eyes battery plant

-BARCELONA (Reuters) - Spain is optimistic that an alternative project will be found to save thousands of jobs threatened by Nissan’s decision to shut its three plants in the Barcelona area by the end of the year, a government official told Reuters.
+Spain is optimistic that an alternative project will be found to save thousands of jobs threatened by Nissan's (7201.T) decision to shut its three plants in the Barcelona area by the end of the year, a government official told Reuters.

 A factory to produce electric vehicle battery cells is among 17 proposed projects that have been submitted by 13 companies for the facilities, junior industry minister Raul Blanco said in an interview, without specifying who was behind the battery plan.